I don’t particularly care about anything and I’m quite lazy.

 I don’t really care about my family or friends, but they should know that I also don’t really care about myself, so it’s hardly an insult.
 I mean yeah, it’s no compliment.
-But life isn’t all compliments so I don’t see how any one can really complain about that.
+But life isn’t all compliments, so I don’t see how anyone can really complain about that.

-My sister.
 My sister wants a lot of things, she’s really after stuff that girl.
-One week she wants some pair of shoes then it’s concert tickets then it’s a hat that looks to me just like any old hat that you could buy anywhere but apparently is a very special hat that you can only buy in one place and in that one special place it costs about two hundred British Stirling pounds).
+One week she wants some pair of shoes, then it’s concert tickets, then it’s a hat (that looks to me just like any old hat that you could buy anywhere, but, apparently, is a very special hat that you can only buy in one place and in that one special place it costs about two hundred British Stirling pounds).

 Now, I have an opinion of myself, which is probably by a large margin quite inaccurate, that I try to stick to purchasing things which are essential, especially when it comes to big purchases.
-Of course I spend money on alcohol, and that’s not essential.
-And I spend money on cigarettes, and their not essential.
-But if you only buy those things, you realise that it means you can cope with not being able to buy anything more lasting.
-Success!
+Of course, I spend money on alcohol, and that’s not essential.
+And I spend money on cigarettes, and they’re not essential.
+But, if you only buy those things, you realise that it means you can cope with not being able to buy anything more lasting.

 A fur gilet is not an essential.
 So I refused.
 I got her a book that was reduced to 99p.
 She pretended to like it and I pretended to be happy.
-That’s how family works.